charming-content/travelwithkids.github.io/_posts/2024-09-28-10days-taipei-yilan-holiday.md

 ---
 layout: post
-title: "CharMing 10 Days in Taipei and Yilan with Kids: Encountering Typhoon Krathon"
+title: "CharMing's 10 Days in Taipei and Yilan with Kids: Encountering Typhoon Krathon"
 date: 2024-09-28
 ---

-## CharMing 10 Days in Taipei and Yilan with Kids: Encountering Typhoon Krathon
+## CharMing's 10 Days in Taipei and Yilan with Kids: Encountering Typhoon Krathon

 Our recent family trip to Taipei and Yilan was filled with adventure (Typhoon Krathon), excitement, and lots of fun moments with our two little ones.
 Here’s a glimpse into our 10-day itinerary exploring these vibrant parts of Taiwan.